kauri-io/archive/docs/ETHDenver/zerion-sponsor-bounty-at-ethdenver-2019!.md

 ---
 title: Zerion - Sponsor Bounty at ETHDenver 2019!
 summary: Company/Project Name and Description Zerion is building a trustless bank for Decentralized Finance (DeFi).
 We aim at transforming the decentralized finance experience to drive the next wave of adoption of blockchain-based finance.
 Instead of relying on a third party to manage their assets (such as through traditional banking and existing FinTech), Zerion users keep full control over their assets and execute common banking services with minimal fees.
-Bounty 1 Overview  The best financial product
+Bounty 1 Overview- The best financial product
 authors:
   - Bufficorn (@bufficorn)
 date: 2019-02-12